metallb/metallb/website/content/release-notes/_index.md

 New features:

-- Dramatically reduce dead node detection time when using Layer 2 mode. ([#527](https://github.com/metallb/metallb/pull/527)).
-Fixes [#298](https://github.com/metallb/metallb/issues/298).
+-  Dramatically reduce dead node detection time when using Layer 2 mode ([#527](https://github.com/metallb/metallb/pull/527)).

-  This is improvement closes the linked long standing issue that has been a common pain point for users using Layer 2 mode.
+   This is improvement closes the long standing issue [#298](https://github.com/metallb/metallb/issues/298) that has been a common pain point for users using Layer 2 mode.
 This feature is enabled by default.
-  You can disable it by:

-    * Changing the `speaker` `Daemonset` manifest and remove the `METALLB_ML_BIND_ADDR` environment variable

-  Also, you can verify the old method is being used by checking the `speaker` log on startup to contain: `Not starting fast dead node detection (MemberList)`.
+You can disable it by simply changing the `speaker` `Daemonset` manifest and remove the `METALLB_ML_BIND_ADDR` environment variable.
+Also, you can verify the old method is being used by checking the `speaker` log on startup to
+contain: `Not starting fast dead node detection (MemberList)`.
 If not shown, the new fast node detection method is being used.

 - Allow spaces in address pool IP ranges. ([#499](https://github.com/metallb/metallb/issues/499))

 Action required: